BioDepot/GDC_Genomic_Workflows/README.md

 Comparison of the counts fro the three GTEx samples, gene read counts published on the GTEx Portal ([GTEx Analysis V8 (dbGaP Accession phs000424.v8.p2)](https://gtexportal.org/home/datasets)) vs reprocessed counts from running the [GDC_mRNA_multi_dr32_bam_CRDC](###GDC_mRNA_multi_dr32_bam_CRDC) workflow.

 Relative change and differential expression analyses are included.

+## Biodepot-workflow-builder (Bwb)
+All graphical workflows are implemented in the Bwb platform.
+To learn more about the Bwb platform, please refer to https://github.com/BioDepot/BioDepot-workflow-builder

 ## Troubleshooting
 - If a certain widget in one of the workflow fails, check the widget's console to see the error menssage.
 If it is the download widget failing, see if one of the links is no longer available, or rerun the widget if the files are partially downloaded but abruptly stopped before completing.